crocoro-familiy/agent-beat-personagym/README.md

 ```bash
 python main.py launch
 ```

+We have provided 3 white agent examples (Refer to the final submission report) to test the dynamic benchmark.
+To use them for tests, just simply copy their persona description and replace the persona description in the white_agent_card.toml in the `white_agent/` folder.

 Note that we also provide a static benchmark for testing a general LLM model, please use the following to run static benchmark:

 ```bash